spawn170/PrayerList-Beta/README.md

-# PrayerList-Beta
+# Praymate-Beta
-🙏 Prayer List App
+🙏 Praymate App

 A simple and powerful web app to help you organize and track your prayers, praise reports, and answered prayers.
 Designed to encourage consistent prayer, reflection, and gratitude — whether you’re using it personally, with your family, or in a small group or ministry.